mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

     juju add-relation hadoop-master:namenode hadoop-slavecluster:datanode
     juju add-relation hadoop-master:jobtracker hadoop-slavecluster:tasktracker

-which we expand on a bit to start with a base startup script of:
+which we expand on a bit to start with a base startup script that looks like:

     #!/bin/bash